edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 ### Service Level tiers

-Especially with the ambition to address new and old business needs via the support of legacy applications with traditional business continuity and disaster recovery needs, in addition to new cloud-native applications, a one-size fits all approach doesn&#8217;t work anymore.
+Especially with the ambition to address new and old business needs via the support of legacy applications with traditional business continuity and disaster recovery needs, in addition to new cloud-native applications, a one-size fits all approach doesn't work anymore.
 Such an approach would either become prohibitively expensive by providing all workloads with the same level of high end treatment or would fall short on the provided business value through capabilities.

 Yet at the same time you also want to limit customization in order to be able to maintain self-service capabilities, as each customization adds complexity and cost.